 - Almond oil

 Polyunsaturated fats are the most unstable oils that can be easily destroyed by heat; they should only be consumed in cold-pressed form and should never be used for cooking.
+They are excellent for flavouring dishes after they have been cooked.

 - Sesame oil